derivia/study-notes/notes/WEB.md

 * [ ] [TCP and UDP in Transport Layer](https://www.geeksforgeeks.org/tcp-and-udp-in-transport-layer/)

 #### REST API

-Learn how an API can be designed to be RESTful.

 * [ ] [Wikipeia - Representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)
 * [ ] [Learn REST: A RESTful Tutorial](https://www.restapitutorial.com/)